 Originally, they found no reason for my symptoms.
 It came and went and I didn’t think much of it.
 (Mistake #1!)

 I then got sick again 2 weeks ago during a yoga class.
-Hence, I should have gone to doctors at that point.
+Hence, I should have gone to the doctor at that point.
 (Mistake #2!)

 I blamed it on other things and besides the cost of going to the doctor and having tests had gone up dramatically this year.